 The District operates as a self-insured plan for employee and retiree health benefits, paying for claims as they are presented.
-As such, over a multi-year period, the District's experience has been that this approach to insuring employees is cost-effective, resulting in lower costs than if the District were insured under a consortium plan or insured as a single entity under a managed plan.
 However, this approach to health insurance is subject to volatility.
 As of October 4, 2019, a bill was signed into law enabling the District to establish a reserve for health insurance.
 The Health Insurance Reserve was established in the 2019-20 school year.
-This Health Insurance Reserve will give Bedford the ability to benefit from years in which the health insurance plan performs better than the budget by contributing funds to a reserve.
+This Health Insurance Reserve will give the District the ability to benefit from years in which the health insurance plan performs better than the budget by contributing funds to a reserve.
 This reserve will provide stability and protect against volatility if such occurs.